 The SNE098 comes in a very eye-catching color-palette.
 The bracelet is mainly a silver-tone stainless steel with 3 spaced out gold-tone strips running down the middle.
 The bezel is round and features a 6-pointed gear figure in gold-tone.
 This gold tone continues with the bar indexes on the dial as well as the luminescent hands.

-The strongest and most remarkable feature of this watch is its charcoal colored dial.
+The strongest and most remarkable feature of this watch is its charcoal-colored dial.
 This textured, fairly darker 38 mm gray watch face makes the entire watch look more unique than others.
-It’s also solar-powered, which means that the battery gets charged when the watch is exposed to light.
+It’s also a solar-powered watch, which means that the battery gets charged when the watch is exposed to light.
 A full charge will usually take about 3 hours in direct sunlight, but it will still charge when exposed to artificial sources of light.
 After a full charge, this watch will still run on power reserves for about half a year to a full year even when kept in completely dark containers.

 This watch exudes sophistication and sportiness.
 The rose gold watch casing is beautifully contrasted with a black watch dial that features edgy rose gold bar indexes and stylishly hollow rose gold hands.
 The leather strap is two-toned as well with a glossy textured black leather outer finish and a brown suede-lined back.